Class-incremental learning: survey and performance evaluation on image classification

 Most of the regularization approaches have been proposed for a task-IL setting where the task-ID is known at inference time~\cite{jung2016less, kirkpatrick2017overcoming, lee2017overcoming, li2017learning, rannen2017encoder}.
 Since regularization is applied to weights or representations, they can be easily extended to a \mbox{class-IL} setting without much or any modification.
 This makes for a more challenging problem, and several more recent regularization methods already show results for \mbox{class-IL}~\cite{chaudhry2018riemannian, dhar2019learning, zhang2020class}.
 Similarly to the baselines in Sec.~\ref{sec:baselines}, when not using exemplars, methods can freeze the weights of the final layer associated with previous classes to improve performance based on the assumption that only data from new classes is used during a training session.
 This helps the problem of vanishing weights from learned classes and the task-recency bias, especially when using weight decay.

 In Table~\ref{tab:regul-methods} we compare regularization-based methods for both task-IL and \mbox{class-IL}.
-Three methods that apply data regularization (LwF, DMC, LwM) and three weight regularization methods (EWC, PathInt, MAS) are compared on \mbox{CIFAR-100} (10/10).
+Two methods that apply data regularization (LwF, LwM) and four weight regularization methods (EWC, PathInt, MAS, RWalk) are compared on \mbox{CIFAR-100} (10/10).
 The ten tasks are learned sequentially, and each method and setting shows average accuracy at the second, fifth and final tasks to illustrate different sequence lengths.
 We start by comparing the regularization methods without using exemplars.
-Results clearly show a significant drop in performance due to the lack of the task-ID, especially after 5 and 10 tasks.
+Results clearly show a significant drop in performance due to the lack of task-ID, especially after 5 and 10 tasks.
 LwF obtains better results than weight-based regularization methods, which might explain why distillation has been the dominant approach for most rehearsal methods~\cite{castro2018end, hou2019learning, rebuffi2017icarl, wu2019large}.